 Fancy a trip to New York but don’t have enough money for New York City?
 You’ll still find plenty to do in the rest of the state!
-In fact, it is possible to enjoy a day out in New York without going to its world-famous city.
+In fact, it is possible to enjoy fun days out in New York State without going to its world-famous city.
 And the best thing is, most sights and attractions out of The Big Apple are very reasonably priced!
-Here are some of the best days out in New York.
+Here are some of the most fun days out in New York State.

 These striking waterfalls are right on the American-Canadian border.
 But you can still see plenty of the falls without leaving the country.
 Take a trip on the iconic Maid of the Mist boat trips that take people right up to the flowing water.
 You can also explore behind the waterfalls by exploring the Cave of the Winds.
 Try and time your trip to the falls for when the popular illumination and firework displays are on.